San Francisco 49ers vs. Houston Texans NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

+- San Francisco has combined with its opponents to score more than 43.5 points in 10 of 15 games this season.

-- San Francisco's games this season have gone over 43.5 points 10 of 15 times.
+- Houston's games have gone over 43.5 points in seven of 15 chances this season.

+- The two teams combine to score 41.6 points per game, 1.9 less than the total in this contest.

 - The 49 points per game these two squads have allowed to opponents this season are 5.5 more than the 43.5 over/under in this contest.

-- The 49ers and their opponents have scored an average of 47.1 points per game in 2021, 3.6 more than Sunday's total.

-- The 43.5-point over/under for this game is 1.0 point below the 44.5 points per game average total in Texans games this season.
+- The 44.5 PPG average total in Texans games this season is 1.0 point more than this game's over/under.

 49ers stats and trends

-- San Francisco has eclipsed the over/under in 46.7% of its opportunities this year (seven times in 15 games with a set point total).
+- San Francisco's games this year have hit the over in 46.7% of its opportunities (seven times in 15 games with a set point total).

-- The 49ers put up 25.1 points per game, comparable to the 26.7 per outing the Texans allow.
+- The 49ers average 25.1 points per game, comparable to the 26.7 per matchup the Texans give up.

 - When San Francisco scores more than 26.7 points, it is 5-2 against the spread and 6-1 overall.

-- San Francisco is 3-3 against the spread and 4-2 overall when the team piles up more than 380.9 yards.
+- San Francisco is 3-3 against the spread and 4-2 overall when the team totals more than 380.9 yards.

-- This year, the 49ers have 21 turnovers, three fewer than the Texans have takeaways (24).
+- The 49ers have 21 giveaways this season, while the Texans have 24 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Texans.